andyearnshaw/Intl.js/README.md

    the IANA Language Subtag registry
  - `BestFitSupportedLocales` internal function
  - Implementation-dependent numbering system mappings
- - Collator objects (`Intl.Collator`)
+ - Collator objects (`Intl.Collator`) (see below)
  - Properties of the `String` prototype object
- - Test suites

 A few of the implemented functions may currently be non-conforming and/or incomplete.
 Most of those functions have comments marked as 'TODO' in the source code.

+<sup>\*</sup> Tested with a handful of locales only.
+The test suite is run with
-<sup>*</sup> some of the tests cannot be passed from an ES5 implementation because they
-check for native behaviour.
-The majority of them should be passable, though.
+Intl.Collator tests removed, and the Collator constructor removed from most other tests in the suite.
+Also, some of the tests cannot be passed from an ES5 implementation because they check for native behaviour.

 ## What about Intl.Collator?